 — You are a kidney dialysis or kidney transplant patient.

 According to CMS, most people on Medicare don’t have to pay a premium for Part A, but everyone must pay a premium for Part B. This is deducted monthly from your Social Security, railroad retirement or Civil Service retirement check; those who do not get any of these payments are billed for their Part B premium every three months.

 Prescription drugs are covered under Medicare Part D. Everyone with Medicare, regardless of their income, health status or prescription drug usage, can obtain prescription drug coverage for a monthly premium.

 While the federal government administers what’s known as original Medicare, it’s also possible to purchase Medicare plans from some private insurance companies.
 These plans are known as Medicare Advantage.
 These include Part A and Part B coverage, but may or may not include prescription drug coverage.

 Medicaid is a government assistance program administered by both the federal government and state governments.
 As such, its rules of coverage and cost vary from one state to another.

 It serves low-income people, families and children, pregnant women, the elderly and people with disabilities of every age.
 Income levels are generally based on the federal poverty level, but each state can determine who qualifies and who doesn’t.

 Whether you qualify for Medicaid coverage depends partly on whether your state has expanded its program.
-HHS says that, in states that have expanded Medicaid coverage, you can qualify for Medicaid if your household income is below 133% of the federal poverty level.
+CMS says that, in states that have expanded Medicaid coverage, you can qualify for Medicaid if your household income is below 133% of the federal poverty level.
 Some states use a different income limit, however.

 The Fine Print